 But for the Oracle, this hasn’t been a problem.
 The key for many Warren Buffett stocks comes down to their quality.
 Buffett only focuses on those firms with low debt, strong cash flows, rising sales, and top-notch management teams.
 This allows them to perform well even during recessions.
 While their share prices may falter a bit, their underlying businesses won’t.
 That helps Buffett sleep well at night.

-M&T Bank Corporation (MTB)
+Warren Buffett Stocks to Hold: M&T Bank Corporation (MTB)

 There’s no doubt that Warren Buffett loves banks.
 He has stakes in several major ones including Bank of America (NYSE:BAC) and PNC (NYSE:PNC).
 But one of the most conservative could be M&T Bank (NYSE:MTB).
 Buffett has held shares in MTB since 2001.

 MTB isn’t a super well-known bank.
 However, it’s no slouch and is a large regional operator with assets in New York, Maryland, and Pennsylvania, as well as Washington, D.C.
-This super-regional status of 750 branches focused on some of the nation’s best state economies has allowed M&T to benefit from strong loan demand and growing deposit base.
+This super-regional status of 750 branches focused on some of the nation’s best state economies has allowed M&T to benefit from strong loan demand and a growing deposit base.

 The reason why M&T is such a great bank to hold during downturns comes down to its business model.
 The firm simply doesn’t mess with “risky stuff.”
 There’s no prop trading like BAC, risky mezzanine loans or subordinated debt on its balance sheet.
 Just regular, boring banking.